 IBM Connections Integration Pack - Connections Files and Profiles functionality is included automatically in your Portal deployment if you choose any of the supported cluster patterns.
 For more information see the IBM Connections Integration Pack section

-There are two methods for adding the Portal OVA into IWD: the Web interface and the command line.
+There are two methods for adding the Portal OVA into the pattern engine: the Web interface and the command line.

 To import the image, patterns, and script packages using importPatterns.py